jasonsbeer/AmigaPCI/developer_guide.md

 Prometheus mode requires the PCI target device be configured in software in order to function.
 This mode can support PCI target devices not designed for the Amiga.
 During startup, the Local PCI Bridge is configured via AUTOCONFIG in the 32-bit Zorro 3 address space, which will supply a base address for the Local PCI Bridge through which the slots in Prometheus mode may be accessed.
 Driver software may then poll the Local PCI Bridge base address with each device selection bit.
 The Local PCI bridge will return $FFFF FFFF if an AUTOCONFIG slot is polled via the Local PCI Bridge base address.

-## 1.4 Developing PCI Cards for the Amiga and Upgrade Path
+## 1.4 Developing PCI Cards for the AmigaPCI and Upgrade Path

 New PCI hardware developed specifically for the Amiga should be based on specifications for the Universal PCI card.
 Should demand justify it, future upgrade options may include the move to a +3.3V signaling environment capable of running at 66MHz.
 Plug in hardware based on the Universal concept will permit cards to work in either 5V or 3.3V signaling environments.
 In addition, any hardware developed for the Amiga must limit address spaces to Memory and Configuration only.
 The I/O address space is not recommended for new hardware development* and is not supported by the AmigaPCI with AUTOCONFIG devices.